skhanna95/cmpt733_proj/README.md

 Then we divided `gbc_nopmid_nodoi.csv` into two files `gbcnn_hastitle.csv` and `gbcnn_notitle.csv` based on whether the entity has title.

-For the 170 entitise that has no title, we explored manually and determined to discard them as they have no useful information.
+For the 170 entities that has no title, we explored manually and determined to discard them as they have no useful information.
 For those that have titles, we used offline dataset `PMC-ids.csv` and APIs offered by NCBI to get its PMID.
 For running this code, you should down load `PMC-ids.csv` using this [link](ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/PMC-ids.csv.gz).

-For entitise in `gbc_doi_issn_ibsn.csv`, we used offline database `PMC-ids.csv` and APIs offered by NCBI to get its PMID.
+For entities in `gbc_doi_issn_ibsn.csv`, we used offline database `PMC-ids.csv` and APIs offered by NCBI to get its PMID.

-In the end, we droped dupliates and generated `gbc_ff.csv` listing all the unique entities that have PMID values from `Genome BC publication export Feb 2019.xlsx`.
+In the end, we droped dupliates and generated `gbc_ff.csv` listing all the unique

+es that have PMID values from `Genome BC publication export Feb 2019.xlsx`.
 We get 2703 meaningful entities out of 3216 entities.

 All the steps can be done by running `code/1GenomeBC_EDA/EDA.ipynb`